jwd0526/TextMailer/README.md

 Add these parameters as command line arguments ([host] [smtp] [appPass])

-**Initialize TextMailer:** Create an instance of the TextMailer class and set up the SMTP server details using command-line arguments.
+**Initialize TextMailer:** The main method will create an instance of TextMailer and initialize it with the command line arguments.
 ```
 public static void main(String[] args) {
     TextMailer txt = new TextMailer();